sncosmo/sncosmo-eps/EPs/sep_data_spectrum.md

 date-created: 2020 May 18 <!-- replace with the date you submit the APE -->

-date-last-revised: 2020 May 18 <!-- keep this up to date anytime something changes -->
+date-last-revised: 2020 June 4 <!-- keep this up to date anytime something changes -->

 date-accepted: <!-- replace with accepted date -->